emzpetros/ObsidianNotes/3MT.md

 - Lightening bolt in bar

 ## Notes
+- These signals can be easily processed because we're interacting with the body's natural communication systems.
+- The additional task diverts some attention away from walking and Since walking itself requires attention, doing two tasks at once will reduce performance in one or both.
+For example, their walking may be slower or mistakes may be made in the subtractions.
+### D2

+Did you do any walking today?
+Did you have any problems with it?
+Chances are you were walking around without even thinking about it.
+Now imagine walking without being able to feel your foot.
+This is the reality for individuals with lower limb amputations.

+Sensation from our feet is critical for controlling our walking.
+With every step our nervous system is constantly integrating sensory information including tactile sensation from our feet.
+With this information, we can react to something in our environment like a crack in the sidewalk and maintain our walking.

+For those without limb loss, this processing happens automatically and doesn't require dedicated focus.
+But it's a different story for lower limb amputees who walk with a prosthesis as shown here

+Without an intuitive sense of where their prosthetic foot is contacting the ground, they report having to focus on each and every step.
+This extra mental demand can reduce confidence in their walking and make it harder to engage in daily activities.

+My research delves into this mental burden of walking.
+Specifically, can it be reduced by restoring sensation from the foot?

+To restore sensation, small electrodes are implanted around nerves that used to carry information from the individual's missing limb.
+As shown in the yellow callout, we send small electrical pulses to the nerve that gets fed into the nervous system.
+These signals are interpreted by the brain as sensory input arising from the foot.

+With this technology I will run multitasking experiments designed to divide attention.
+Participants will walk while performing a secondary task such repeatedly subtracting by 7's.
+We have a limited amount of attention we can devote to tasks.
+Since walking itself requires attention, doing two tasks at once will negatively affect performance.
+For example, they walking may be slower or mistakes may be made in the subtractions.

+This experiment will be run with restored sensation active and inactive.
+If restored sensation reduces the mental effort of walking, then I would expect to see higher task performance when sensation is active.

+Such an effect would shine a light on how sensation information affects a complex behavior like walking.
+But more importantly, an intervention that restores sensation could  improve the quality of life for individuals with lower limb amputations by making every step easier.
 ### D1
 Walking is an activity many of us do everyday without even thinking.
 But in fact, gait has both automatic and cognitively controlled components.